JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 ## API reference
 ```

-That's a great place to start from.
 Start simple, lean on default values of your library, then go more and more complex.
 Ending with the API details can be really helpful, because you don't know _exactly_ what users want from your library.
 It _is_ important to share examples of each of those methods though.

 I think about [Sequelize's documentation](https://sequelize.org) a lot, specifically their [API reference](https://sequelize.org/v5/identifiers.html).
-Sequelize is an <abbr title="Object-relational mapping">ORM</abbr>, so it is fairly complex and will have a lot to document.
-Their docs suffer from a really common problem: auto-generated documentation simply isn't helpful enough.
+Sequelize is an <abbr title="Object-relational mapping">ORM</abbr>, so it's fairly complex and will have a lot to document.
+Their docs suffer from a common problem: auto-generated docs simply aren't helpful enough.
 They document _everything_, focusing on very little.
 Here's an example of what I mean ([source](https://sequelize.org/v5/class/lib/query-interface.js~QueryInterface.html#instance-method-dropAllTables)):

 <img width="1153" alt="image" src="https://user-images.githubusercontent.com/10660468/88492040-bdc2b980-cf75-11ea-85f1-05e5313e04b5.png">

 Because there's no example code here, I have to follow the table of options while making guesses about where and how this method should be used.

 There are lots of cases where Sequelize does this really well, outside of the API reference - but when I'm looking at a method's documentation trying to understand what an option does, I need to know what it's for and why I would use it.
-If you're asking users to read 3 pages, ask yourself if you can condense that or provide links in between.

 But my _favorite_ docs site to dunk on is [Discord.js](https://discord.js.org/).
 I'm going to be extra critical here because it has been a source of personal frustration, despite it being a really well designed library.
 It is the leading examplar of relying too heavily on auto-generated docs, to the point where the docs are written for robots, not humans.
 There is almost no example code and each method has a bajillion options without clear descriptions or use-cases.
 They've documented everything the library can do, but each method/option needs way more detail and realistic content.